 Causes of Dog Anal Gland Issues

-There are many potential causes of dog anal gland issues, but the most common one is the inflammation of the anal ducts.
+There are many potential causes of dog anal gland issues.
+Still, the most common one is the inflammation of the anal ducts.

 If your dog has abnormal positioning of his anatomy, this can also cause anal gland issues.

-Similarly, constipation can lead to these problems because they lack stools to prevent the emptying of anal glands.
+Similarly, constipation can lead to these problems because they lack stools to prevent emptying anal glands.

 Allergies are also linked with dog anal gland problems since they can cause anal sac ducts to swell.
 So can eating low-quality food, including due to intolerances or allergies.